Sam’s Blessing Bag Project

 Hello!
 If you’ve reached this tab perhaps you’ve heard about one of our charitable outreach projects (Andy’s favorite, actually) – called “Sam’s Blessing Bag Project.”

-It all started as a way for a boy to learn about giving back while tackling a tricky organization skill at the same time.
-Perhaps the best way to get the full story is to read this blog post at the Hartbeat:
+It all started as a way for a boy to learn about giving back while tackling tricky organizational skills at the same time.
+Perhaps the best way to get the full story of how it started would be to check out Andy’s earlier blog post here at the Hartbeat.

 In 2018, for the first time, we made this a shared experience at Hartmanlaw.
 On a rainy December Saturday, 25 kids and some wonderful parents and other volunteer adults converged on the Hartmanlaw office and created over 600 Blessing Bags for the homeless and shelter-dependent community!
 This was made possible by donations of over $6000 in monetary and product donations from friends, family and corporate donors.

 Please check out a great short video of the experience.

 And one of the organizations we were able to partner with to reach the homeless was SimpleNeeds GA, an outreach based in Marietta.
 They wrote a nice piece about our Project you can read about here.